 Here at Salford University, we’ve developed a new app called Fan Fit.
 This is an app designed for sports clubs and fans to bring in the usual news, fixtures and other key info, but has the bonus of using the smartphones accelerometer to track walking and running.

-We have produced a branded version for Salford Red Devils Rugby club.
+We have produced rebranded versions of Fan Fit for Salford Red Devils Rugby club and Rangers FC.
 The app allows fans to create a friendly competition between themselves and compare their fitness scores and win digital badges and prizes so it is both gamification for fans and corporate social responsibility.

 Smartphone app challenges and the future